 were superbly adapted to the demands of lifestyle and climate.
 Easily

-portable tents provided shelter during tribal wanderings in the winter
+portable camel or goat-hair tents provided shelter during tribal wanderings in the winter

 season.
-During the summer months spent in the date-palm plantations, home
+During the summer months spent in date palm plantations, home

-was an airy arish made of palm fronds.
+was an airy arish woven from palm fronds.
 Arish were also common

 in the coastal fishing, pearling and trading settlements.
 Inland more